Ayush-Shaw/Password-Manager/ReduxToolkit/README.md

 # Password Manager - Redux Toolkit
-The Project Manager app is a comprehensive tool designed to help teams and individuals manage their projects efficiently.
-It provides a range of features to streamline project planning, execution, and monitoring.
 This project is a Password Manager application built using React for the frontend and MongoDB for the backend.

 ### Features
 - Password Storage: Store passwords securely with website URL, username, and password.